M31-Capital/Investment_Theses/english/Render (RNDR).md

 ## Protocol Metrics

-Since Render Network is going through system chananges, it is difficult to find any onchain data for network usage.
+Since the network is going through system changes, it has been difficult to find any onchain data for network usage.

 However, according to the latest data from the team, – the network has:
 * 10,000+ recurring monthly users